 On March 16, 2008, the very day of the repose of His Eminence, Metropolitan Laurus, Archbishop Hilarion was appointed Temporary President of Synod of Bishops and of the electoral commission tasked with preparing for the Sobor of Bishops.
 There His Eminence was elected First Hierarch of the Russian Church Abroad on May 12.
 On May 18, 2008, Metropolitan Hilarion was enthroned in the Synodal Cathedral of the Sign.

-On October 22, the Sunday of the Holy Fathers of the 7th Ecumenical Council, Metropolitan Hilarion of Eastern America & New York, First Hierarch of the Russian Church Abroad, paid an archpastoral visit to Holy Trinity Church in Vineland, NJ, and led the 70th anniversary celebrations there.
+On June 9, the Sunday of the Holy Fathers of the First Ecumenical Council, Metropolitan Hilarion of Eastern America & New York celebrated hierarchal Divine Liturgy in the Synodal Cathedral of the Sign in New York City.